List of legal entity types by country: Asia

+Azerbaijan

+Companies in Azerbaijan are registered and operate in accordance with the Civil Code of the Republic of Azerbaijan and the Law "On State Registration and the State Register of Legal Entities."
+The registration process is supervised by the Ministry of Economy through the State Tax Service.
+Both local and foreign individuals or legal entities can establish companies in Azerbaijan, including limited liability companies (LLC), joint-stock companies (JSC), and representative or branch offices.

 Brunei

 There are three main types of business entity in Brunei, namely sole proprietorship, partnership, and company.

 A private company contains the term "Sendirian Berhad", meaning "Private Limited" or "Sdn.
 Bhd." as part of its name; for a public company "Berhad" or "Bhd." is used.